 So in the above example, we have 1 part out of 6 -

-Now we can come back to our key question: what is an improper fraction?
-According to the improper fraction definition:
+Now we can return to our central question: what is an improper fraction?
+According to the definition:

-As the top number is equal to or greater than the bottom number, we sometimes call an improper fraction a top-heavy fraction.
-Examples of the improper fractions include:
+As the numerator is equal to or greater than the bottom number, we sometimes call the improper fraction a top-heavy fraction.
+Examples of improper fractions are:

-🍰 10 slices of cake, where each cake is cut into 6 slices;
+🍰 10 slices of a cake, when each cake was cut into 6 slices;

-🍫 8 rows of chocolate, if a whole chocolate bar has 5 rows; and
+🍫 8 rows of the chocolate bar, when the whole chocolate bar has 5 rows;

-🍊 21 orange segments, if we cut each orange into 8 equal pieces.
+🍊 21 parts of orange, if we cut each orange into 8 equal pieces.

 How to turn an improper fraction into a mixed number?

 So, what does converting improper fractions to mixed numbers mean?
 All in all, a mixed fraction is just another way of expressing an improper fraction.
 But how does it work?

 Look at the previous image again.
 In each of these examples, we have more than one whole thing, right?
 So, for example, instead of saying we have 8 rows of chocolate (and each bar has 5 rows), we could say - hey, I've one whole chocolate bar and an additional 3 parts out of 5.
 And that's just how converting improper fractions to mixed numbers works!

 Let's go through our example step-by-step to see how to turn an improper fraction into a mixed number: